-- 8.90 Minerals Policy 9 requires proposals for mineral development to provide opportunities to contribute to the delivery of the national, regional, and local biodiversity action plan targets.
-The minerals planning authority will seek long-term overall enhancement to local biodiversity through restoration or by other means such as by the attachment of conditions or planning obligations. - 8.91 The NPPF (paragraph 109) requires the planning system to contribute and enhance the natural and local environment by minimising impacts on biodiversity and providing net gains in biodiversity where possible, contributing to the Government's commitment to halt the overall decline in biodiversity, including by establishing coherent ecological networks that are more resilient to current and future pressures. - 9.92 The short term impacts of mineral extraction will significantly affect existing habitats including the areas of managed and unmanaged grasslands, however, the creation of new habitat as part of the restoration of the site is likely to result in net biodiversity gains, including significant areas of new habitat (woodland, conservation and grassland) to compensate for the loss in the medium and long term.
-The long term management will be secured via the proposals in the Landscape Management Document.
-The proposed restoration would be consistent with the aims of the NPPF (paragraphs 109, 114, 118) and Minerals Policy 9 with regards to long-term overall enhancement to local biodiversity through restoration.
+- 8.97 The NPPF35 requires the planning system to contribute and enhance the natural and local environment by minimising impacts on biodiversity and providing net gains in biodiversity where possible, contributing to the Government's commitment to halt the overall decline in biodiversity, including by establishing coherent ecological networks that are more resilient to current and future pressures. - 9.98 The short term impacts of mineral extraction will significantly affect existing habitats including the areas of managed and unmanaged grasslands, however, the creation of new habitat as part of the restoration of the site is likely to produce long term net biodiversity gains with significant new habitat areas including woodland, conservation and grassland areas which will to compensate the short term biodiversity impact during mineral workings.
+Long term management of the restored site is proposed to be secured via the Landscape Management Document.
+The proposed restoration would be consistent with the aims of the NPPF36 and Minerals Policy 9 with regards to long-term overall enhancement to local biodiversity through restoration.